emassey0135/matrix-terminal-bot/README.md

 |PROGRAM|The relative or absolute path to the program the bot will launch.
 You can also put a path to an executable script here.|
 |MAX_MESSAGE_LENGTH|The maximum message length the bot will send.
 This is useful for using the bot with services like Discord that have more limited message lengths than Matrix.
 If this variable is not set, the bot will use 64000.|

-## Behaviour and Other Considerations
+## Behavior and Other Considerations

 * The bot will send standard error to the room in the same way it sends standard output.
 * If the program exits, the bot will send a message with the exit code or signal that terminated the program, and then restart it.